IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/task-panels.md

 ![process panel](images/task-panels/process-panel.png)

-### Task panel alongside the Task process panel layout
+### Task panel alongside the task process panel layout

-The layout template for the type of task panel can determine at which side of the task panel to show a process panel (for example, in the media or communication app).
-The example below visualizes how the process panel could be moved to the side on certain screen sizes.
+The layout template for the type of task panel can determine which side of the task panel shows a process panel (for example, in the media or communication app).
+The following example visualizes how a process panel could be moved to the side on certain screen sizes.

 <Blockquote>
-    This is just an example, as alternative layouts of the task process panel are not supported yet but are on the roadmap.
+    This is just an example, as alternative layouts of the task process panel are not yet supported but are on the roadmap.
 </Blockquote>